ntrnghia/CS333Project01/README.md

 Author:
-1651025 - Nguyen Trung Nghia
+1651025 - Nguyen Trung Nghia.
-1651071 - Nguyen Truong Hoang Phuc
+1651071 - Nguyen Truong Hoang Phuc.
 This is our source code to build kernel module to generate random number.
-The folder includes 5 files: understand.docx, Kbuild, Makefile, ran.c, README.
+The folder includes 5 files: report.docx, Kbuild, Makefile, ran.c and README.me.
 How to build:
 - make
 - sudo insmod ran.ko		//insert module